 Applicants desiring a Doctor of Psychology (Psy.D.) degree but lacking a master's degree in a mental health field must apply to the Master's Program in Clinical Psychology.
 Once enrolled in the Master's Program in Clinical Psychology, students may apply to the Psy.D.
-Program during the spring semester of their first year (provided they have completed the required number of credit hours, see details below).
+Program during the fall semester of their first year and do not lose any time or credits.